Be Safe Be Seen: Safety Tips when Cycling06 November 2019

-We will be posting a series of blogs on the Traveline Cymru website with tips and advice for keeping your children safe on Wales’ roads and transport systems.
-In this third blog post, find out how your child can avoid the dangers of the road when travelling by bike.
+We will be posting a series of blogs on the Traveline Cymru website with tips and advice for keeping your children safe and visible when travelling by bus, train, bike and foot.
+In this third blog post, find out how your child can avoid the dangers of the road when travelling by bike:

 3. Use your bike lights- it is the law!
 All cyclists need to use a working white front light and red backlight, as well as a red rear reflector.
 This is a legal requirement.
 Using these features will make it much safer for your child to travel as they are more visible to other road users.
 You can also purchase a helmet light from most shops and online retailers.
 This will help your child see the road ahead more easily, and allow other vehicles to see them.

 5. Always know your route beforehand.
 You can do this by using our Cycle Planner.
 This will give you a street-by-street breakdown of the route your child will need to take, as well as the overall and street-by-street journey times.
 We have also added some new features to let you know more about your journey!
-You can see how many calories your journey will burn, how much co2 you will save, and how busy the route is expected to be.
-This is a great way to explore the benefits of making your journey by bike, whilst also making sure you are prepared for what the route will be like.
+This includes the elevation profile of the route and how busy the route is expected to be.
+This is a great way to make sure your child is as prepared as possible for their upcoming journey.

 You can find out more about the Be Safe Be Seen campaign on the Nation Radio website.